m0-k1/YouTube-Scrapping/README.md

 * A tip for those who want to scrap sites like YouTube -

         Scrapping comments section will take a really long time if there are many comments.
 Be careful while scrapping those.
-        Always save your progress time to time as no one wants to start all over again, especially when you are playing a video game.
+        Always save your progress time to time as no one wants to start all over again, especially when you are playing a video game

 Finally, I have made a dataset of 500+ links with the above data is uploaded in this repository.
 Do check it out!!:sunglasses: